I started this as a performance task: downscale assets, add srcSet/sizes, and improve LCP. The bigger problem turned out to be maintainability.

 Stricter failure modes

-Once maintainability improved, reliability and performance improved with it.
+Once maintainability improved, performance work became easier to verify.
 I also removed silent fallback for required profiles (cover.card, cover.hero, inlineContent).
 If a required variant is missing, it now fails fast instead of shipping a hidden regression.

 What I actually fixed